Job Opportunities

 $54,042 Minimum + DOE per BTA Contract

-Instructional Support Specialist - ELA & Literacy25-167
+Instructional Support Specialist (Part-Time - hourly) - Professional Development25-179

 MAJOR RESPONSIBILITIES:

-• Providing feedback to teachers in an ongoing coaching cycle of conversation around literacy assessment and using data to support teachers with identifying interventions to meet specific student needs
+• Providing feedback to teachers in an ongoing coaching cycle of conversation

-• Modeling effective intervention delivery
+• Modeling effective instructional practices in classrooms

-• Leading data discussions tied to current, relevant data to assist teachers in designing instruction for impact on student literacy achievement
+• Leading data discussions tied to current, relevant data to assist teachers in designing instruction for impact on student achievement

 • Participating in district-based team meetings with teachers and administrators regarding systems components that impact achievement (assessment and data systems, communication and collaboration strategies, scheduling for access to instruction, and purposeful use of resources)